Is it useful to learn French with audio?

 While meant for the car, you can download Learn in Your Car French online, put it on your music device or smartphone and learn French on your way to the office or on your way to the grocery store or on a long road trip across the country!
 While this course hasn’t yet abandoned the memorization technique, Learn in Your Car French is a great way to build vocabulary and, like all audio courses, it’s a good tool to master French pronunciation.

 If you’ve done any research about French language learning courses, you’ll know that the Living Language Complete French Course is a bestseller (as is much of their Living Language catalog).
 As such, it’s designed with conversation French in mind.

 The complete course focuses on pronunciation, greetings, verb conjugation and grammar constructions, and though it’s meant to be started when learners are in the beginning stages of French learning, it’s a great course for intermediate learners who want to brush up on the language.
 The audio portion includes 9 CDs in the beginner course that include vocabulary, dialogues and audio exercises that you can use in the car, at home or wherever you study French.
 Furthermore, the Living Language course includes a 20,000-word dictionary for learners to use while they’re taking the course.

-Ultimate French really is the ultimate package: How does 8 hours of audio, a 400-page textbook and loads of French immersion sound?
+Ultimate French really is the ultimate package: How does eight hours of French audio, a 400-page textbook and loads of French immersion sound?